athul/blog/content/blog/My-Setup/index.md

 I mostly use these editors for JavaScript and Python.
 Occassionaly HTMl,C sometimes React, Django, Machine Learning Examples etc...

 #### Favorite Apps
-- Latte Dock(For the MAC OS like Doc)
+- Latte Dock(For the MAC OS like Dock)
 - Spotify
 - Tmux
 - GitHub Desktop for Linux